 Motivation assessments provide valuable insight into a person’s work-related interests by measuring what motivates them and what they need in order to succeed.
-When measured in combination with cognitive ability, not only will you discover who can do the job you're hiring for, you'll also get an idea of which of your applicants actually wants to do it.
+When measured in combination with cognitive ability, motivation tests help you discover who can do the job and who actually wants to do it.

 WonScore's motivation assessment is based on the RIASEC model, which measures how a candidate's results across the following six characteristics predictive of job performance match the ideal profile for a specific job:

 line, revenue generation

 Why motivation assessment tools are useful

 Gathering data about the types of work your candidates' inherently prefer to do (in addition to understanding their mental capacity to do a particular job through cognitive ability measures) increases the predictive power of pre-employment assessments.
 In industrial-organizational (I-O) science, this is called adding incremental validity— an outcome in which two or more uniquely predictive constructs are combined to produce greater predictive power than either construct on its own.